Secure CheckoutPersonal information is secured with SSL technology.

 12. Biophysical phenotyping of C. elegans in a microfluidic chip for high-throughput drug screening

-13. Microfluidic devices for immobilization, imaging, and high-throughput sorting of C. elegans
+13. Microfluidic devices for imaging and manipulation of C. elegans

 14. Microsystems for the study of thermotactic behavior of C. elegans